 What Is OMG Network and How Does It Work?

-OMG Network is a scaling solution that increases the transactional throughput of Ethereum.
+OMG Network is a Layer-2 scaling solution that increases the transactional throughput of Ethereum.
 The OMG Network creates a value transfer layer on top of Ethereum that bundles together Ethereum transactions and validates them through a speed-optimized child chain before sending them back to the Ethereum blockchain for confirmation.
 The OMG Network is able to process thousands of transactions per second, and can reduce the costs of operating on Ethereum by one third.
 The OMG Network’s native OMG token can be used to pay for transaction fees and for staking when the platform launches its proof of stake protocol.

 Initially called OmiseGO upon launch in 2017, OMG Network is a subsidiary of Genesis Blockchain Ventures, a Hong Kong-based VC firm, and has recently partnered with Enya, the largest provider of secure multiparty computation in the world; OMG Network subsequently changed names again and is now known as OMG Foundation.
 OMG Foundation’s technology is based on Plasma, a framework conceived by Ethereum creator Vitalik Buterin and blockchain technologist Joseph Poon.
-OMG Network was among the first ‘layer two’ scaling solutions proposed for Ethereum, which are critically important secondary tech integrations that increase a network’s transactional throughput.
+OMG Network was among the first Layer-2 scaling solutions proposed for Ethereum, which are critically important secondary tech integrations that increase a network’s transactional throughput.

 Plasma is a framework for moving bulk transactions off of the Ethereum blockchain onto “child chains” — blockchains that exist alongside the Ethereum blockchain connected to the main network.
-Plasma childchains are optimized to speed up transaction processing, before data is returned for final validation on the Ethereum motherchain.
-The OMG Network is able to process thousands of transactions per second, and can reduce the costs of operating on Ethereum by one third.
+Plasma child chains are optimized to speed up transaction processing before data is returned for final validation on the Ethereum root chain.
+The OMG Network is able to process thousands of transactions per second and can reduce the costs of operating on Ethereum by one third.